michelguilhen/jambo-web/README.md

-# JamboWeb
+# Jambo Travel Planner Web

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.1.
+This project was built to consume and display information from `jambo-api` (https://github.com/michelguilhen/jambo-api)

 ## Development server